lkesteloot/distray/README.md

 Flags are:

-    --proxy HOST        Proxy to connect to.
+    --proxy ENDPOINT    Proxy to connect to [:1121].
 Can be repeated.
     --in LOCAL REMOTE   Copy LOCAL file to REMOTE file.
 Can be repeated.
     --out REMOTE LOCAL  Copy REMOTE file to LOCAL file.
 Can be repeated.
     --password PASSWORD Password to expect from workers or to pass to proxies.
 Defaults to an empty string.
+    --listen ENDPOINT   ENDPOINT to listen on [:1120].

 Local files can be anywhere in the file system, but remote files must be in the tree rooted at the current working directory of the worker.
 They